Advice About Selling A Business

 What You Need To Know Before You Buy Or Sell

-Buying Or Selling A Small Business is a wisdom-packed book that was written for the entrepreneur either considered buying someone else’s business or selling their existing business.
+Buying Or Selling A Small Business is a wisdom-packed book that was written for the entrepreneur either considering buying someone else’s business or selling their existing business.
 Throughout the text, there are links to exclusive streaming videos from experts in the Merger and Acquisition (M&A) space as they comment on key aspects and provide valuable insight based on their professional experiences with buyers and sellers.

 In the book, the author describes six different ways to value an existing business.
 Learn the real reasons sellers sell and buyers buy businesses.
 As a seller, discover techniques to maximize value while as a buyer learn about all the different forms of payment and financing options to make your purchase.
-Discover how the terms of the deal can be more important than the actual sale price when it comes to taxes both for the buyers and the seller.
+Discover how the terms of the deal can be more important than the actual sale price when it comes to taxes both for the buyer and the seller.

 So why do most owners sell?
-Here is a quick video from two prominent business brokerage firm CEOs explaining the top reasons sellers decide to sell their business.
+Here is a quick video from two prominent business brokerage firm CEOs, explaining the top reasons sellers decide to sell their business.

 Why a buyer should buy an existing business

-When you sell an existing business, you are selling a business that has a system, employees that know their jobs, and customers that know you exist.
+When you sell an existing business, you are selling a business that has a system, employees that know their job, and customers that know you exist.
 Moreover, they start making money for the new owner on day one.
 That is why, if done properly, buying an existing business is the least risky option when you want to become a business owner.

 Another reason a buyer should consider buying your existing business is related to your ability to carry back a note or to structure the deal in such a way that you get paid out of the profits of the business vs. one large upfront payment.
-Getting paid over time can be good for you as the seller since it spreads out the proceeds of the sale, thereby lowering your marginal income tax rate so you get to keep more of your sale price.
+Getting paid over time can be good for you as well as the seller since it spreads out the proceeds of the sale, thereby lowering your marginal income tax rate so you get to keep more of your sale price.

 The buyers perspective is to:

 Take advantage of the fact that a company is undervalued